Smoke and Mirrors (Spooks): Plot

 Tom, meanwhile, follows CIA agent Herb Zeigler (Tomas Arana) to a dead drop, leading to a countryside farm house.
 The trio are captured.
 After Danny is beaten, the group take Zoe.
 In that time, Danny confronts Tom about the legend he is creating, but Tom insists he is not making one.
 Danny's suspicion is solidified when the masked men act as if Tom was on their side, by letting him go.
 They sedate Danny and Zoe and leave them to escape when they regain consciousness.
 They report back to Harry, where they all reluctantly agree that Tom is setting up the legend to escape the country after the assassination; Karharias was found dead in Miami, and there is no record to suggest the CIA even had intelligence of an assassination plot.

 As this transpires, Tom is tricked into handling a Gepard M1 sniper rifle in order to get his fingerprints on the weapon.
 Zeigler reveals himself to be Herman Joyce, a legendary CIA agent who has a grudge against Tom.
 It is revealed that Tom recruited Joyce's daughter Lisa to infiltrate an anarchist group.
 The mission went wrong and as a result, Lisa is in a mental hospital in Maine.
 Joyce has been planning to elaborately frame Tom for an assassination.
 Joyce and his team leave Tom, who runs to a nearby house to report to his team.
 By this time, he learns that Sir John Stone, the Chief of the Defence Staff, was killed, with a sniper rifle left with his fingerprints on it.
-Danny, Zoe and Harry arrive at the house to tell Tom that Joyce was killed in a car accident five years ago.
-No longer believing his innocence, Harry is going to call for back-up, forcing Tom to shoot Harry with a shotgun.
-Tom later disappears into the North Sea.
+Supposedly expert agents Danny, Zoe and Harry are fully duped, meet Tom to inform him that Joyce was killed in a car accident five years ago, and resoundingly refuse to believe Tom's claim of being set up.
+Harry is going to call for back-up, forcing Tom to shoot Harry with a shotgun.
+Tom disappears into the North Sea.